VIJAYAKRISHNANJ/VijayStarupX/README.md

 ## ⚙️ Development

-Run frontend and backend together:
+Run the frontend and backend together:

 ```bash
 npm run dev:all